codurance/site/_posts/2016-05-10-finite-state-machines-with-akka.md

 ## Updating Data State in a FSM

-`ItemCensor` actor needs to wait until Items service finish deleting the items.
-Items service will publish some events into Kafka, and our Event Bus will be subscribed to that topic. `ItemCensor` is subscribed to only the items that he's interested to, and the Event Bus will send messages of type `ItemDeleted` to the actor.
+`ItemCensor` actor needs to wait until Items service finishes deleting the items.
+Items service will publish some events into Kafka, and our Event Bus will be subscribed to that topic. `ItemCensor` is subscribed to only the items that it's interested in, and the Event Bus will send messages of type `ItemDeleted` to the actor.

 ```scala
   when(Active) {